Table of contents

 Many sections that kick off a resume — objective statements, for example — are short and to the point.
 Hiring managers only spend about seven seconds glancing at a resume before deciding whether to take a closer look.

-Use bullet points or vertical lines to break up your core competencies list into discrete items, and only list your most significant strengths.
+Use bullet points or vertical lines to break up your core competencies list into distinct items, and only list your most significant strengths.
 Save the rest for your skills and work experience sections.

 TIP 3